keenanwoodall/Deform-Prototype/README.md

 **How it works**
 1. Find a game object in your scene.
 2. Add any deformer component.
-3. That's it; your mesh is deformed.
+3. That's it.
+Your mesh is deformed.

 **Features**
 - Runs in edit and play mode